 Each resident is responsible for arranging their garbage pickup service with the contract hauler.
 Effective 9/11/2017, Groot Industries, a subsidiary of Waste Connections, completed the purchase of different Republic Services markets across the country, including the Village of Bartlett accounts.
-See the detailed infographic below for some of the key changes in the waste hauling program .
-The Village will continue to send out more information prior to the start of the new contract in January 2018.
+See the detailed infographic below for some of the key changes in the waste hauling program that will become effective with the new waste hauler contract with Groot in January 2018.
 If you have additional questions, please call the Village, 630-837-0800.

 New Account Management Information

 All of Bartlett's Republic Services accounts are being transitioned to Groot/Waste Connections.
 If you would like to view and/or pay your bills online, you will need to enroll on Groot's online bill pay website, www.wcicustomer.com/groot.

 *Prior to receiving your first invoice from Groot, you can enroll by entering your old Republic account number.
 Your new account number and invoice number will be automatically filled in to allow you to complete the enrollment process.